allenlr/ALRphase2-frontend/README.md

 1. Install Node.js on your computer if you haven't already.
 You can download the latest version of Node.js from the official website at https://nodejs.org.
 2. Clone the repository to your local machine.
 Note: you will need to clone the backend to run the server for fetching data from the API as well as the frontend to run the application.
-The frontend and backend files will need to be in the same directory cloning frontend: type from within the file you wish to clone to "git clone git@github.com:allenlr/ALRphase2-frontend.git" in bash then hit enter cloning backend: type from within the file you wish to clone to "git clone git@github.com:allenlr/ALRphase2-backend.git" in bash
+The frontend and backend files will need to be in the same directory.
+    - cloning frontend: type from within the file you wish to clone to "git clone git@github.com:allenlr/ALRphase2-frontend.git" in bash then hit enter.
+    - cloning backend: type from within the file you wish to clone to "git clone git@github.com:allenlr/ALRphase2-backend.git" in bash
 3. Navigate to the project directory:
+    - type "cd 'project-directory'" replacing project-directory with the directory name you wish to enter, then hit enter.
+4. Install the dependencies using NPM:
+    - type "npm install" then hit enter.

 ## Coinfiguration